 How is the Green River watershed unique?

-Unlike many other watersheds in Vermont, the Green River watershed is almost completely nestled within a rural landscape.
+Unlike many other watersheds in Vermont, the Green River watershed, on the Vermont side of the state border, is almost completely nestled within a rural landscape.
 It is dominated by forest cover (roughly 90%), and there are no large developments or major highways crossing the River.
 As a result, the Green River has fewer stressors on water quality compared to other more developed watersheds.
 It is home to many native and valuable plant and animal species that make this area unique.

 However, this does not mean that stressors or sources of pollution do not exist.
 For example, climate change is increasing the number of floods, and their destructive power.
 Floods erode our landscape, and cause pollution in the form of excess sediment.
 This can make life for aquatic plants difficult, and can decrease fish populations.
 Low-density development that occurs in our rural neighborhoods breaks-up valuable habitat connectivity, thus hurting the wildlife populations.
 Studies have shown this movement is important for healthy and balanced ecosystems.